 Bead blasting is often used to create a uniform polished surface finish on machined parts.
 Read more on our bead blasting page.

-There are other forms of media that are used in grit blasting, such as:
+There are other forms of media that are used in various types of blasting, such as:

 - Silicon carbide is extremely hard and can be recycled many times.
 It is ideal for etching stone or glass.